Mukunda

 Production began on 27 February 2014 in Hyderabad.
 Principal photography commenced on 24 March 2014 in Cochin and was completed on 16 December 2014 in Hyderabad.
 The film was initially titled Gollabhama.
-Apart from Hyderabad, the film was predominantly shot in Andra Pradesh at places like Rajahmundry, Bhimavaram, and Amalapuram as well as in Cochin and Alleppey in Kerala and at Kanyakumari, Pollachi in Tamil Nadu.
-The film released worldwide on 24 December 2014.
+Apart from Hyderabad, the film was predominantly shot in Andhra Pradesh at places like Rajahmundry, Bhimavaram, and Bhadrachalam as well as in Cochin and Alleppey in Kerala and at Kanyakumari, Pollachi in Tamil Nadu.

+Mukunda released worldwide on 24 December 2014, on the eve of Christmas.
 The film received positive reviews from critics praising the cast performances (particularly Varun Tej and Pooja Hegde), dialogues, songs and background score besides criticizing the screenplay, editing and slow pace of the film.
+The film was success at the box office.

-Later the film was dubbed into Hindi as Dushman No. 1 and it was also dubbed in Tamil and Malayalam in the same title.
+Later the film was dubbed into Hindi as Dushman No.1 and it was also dubbed in Tamil and Malayalam in the same title.

 Plot

 Mukunda is a college-going student who goes to any extent for his friends.
-One day, his best friend falls in love with the daughter of a powerful municipal chairman.
+One day, his best friend falls in love with the daughter of brother of a powerful municipal chairman.
 Things take an ugly turn when Mukunda enters the scene and decides to go against the chairman and his power.
-The rest of the story is about how he wins and inspires others.
+The rest of the story is about how he wins and inspires others and how he falls in love with Municipal Chairman's daughter.